Style and Tone Matter Even More During Hard Times

 Some believe it is business as usual.
-Maybe they are not impacted by the shutdowns or lack of income — and hope for the future.
+Maybe they are not impacted by the economy or all the daily craziness.
+Everyone I know is, and there is an underlying concern.

-On Easter Sunday evening we got hit with a bunch of tornadoes.
-Two were F-5s.
-We were lucky — no damage to our home.
-But we had no power for 36 hours and it was sporadic for days after that.
-No power, no internet, no email.
+On an Easter Sunday evening, several tornadoes, including two F-5s, hit our area.
+We were lucky — our home did not suffer much damage.
+But we had no power for 36 hours, and it was sporadic for days after that: no power, no internet, no email.

-A potential client sent an inquiry about their project through my consulting website.
-The inquiry didn’t include the information asked for.
-Required fields were filled with “no comment” so the form would process.
+During this time, a potential client inquired about their project through my consulting website.
+The inquiry didn’t include the information I asked for.
+With intent, several Required* fields were filled with “no comment” so the form would process.

-I ask for this information so that I can know if I even can be of service.
-Not completing these fields tends to be a red flag.
+I ask for this information to determine whether I can be of service.
+I need it to prepare for our discussion about the project.
+In my experience, not completing these fields tends to be a red flag.

-I generally overlook those things knowing we are going to chat where I can ask questions.
-So I pointed him to my scheduling page on Good Friday.
-The next time I was able to get online would be late Tuesday afternoon.
+So, on Good Friday, I pointed him to my scheduling page.
+The next time I could get online would be late Tuesday afternoon.

 There’s an email from Good Friday: